EmmanuelOga/plangs2/README.md

 ### Backlog

 - [ ] Add a drop-down for the "recent" fields: "Recently: past 3,6 months ago, 1 to 5 years ago"
-- [ ] Add a table display mode in addition to Grid (some things don't display good on a Grid, like Libraries).

 - [ ] Add a simple admin interface to locally tweak the data: **maybe out of scope?**
 - [ ] Add tests for frontend code.